jmkriz/STIG_Updater/README.md

 This app reads the old checklist and matches the old Vulnerability IDs to the STIG data associated with them.
 Using a blank STIG checklist as a template, it then writes that data to a new STIG checklist, which is saved in the same folder you run the program from.

 ## How To Use
-Run the .exe file from the command line with the following syntax: `.\STIG_Updater.exe oldCkl.ckl blankCkl.ckl` The program will save the new checklist file to the current working directory.
+Compile, then run from the command line with the following syntax: `.\STIG_Updater.exe oldCkl.ckl blankCkl.ckl` The program will save the new checklist file to the current working directory.

 ## To Do